SagarKamble45/Railway-Ticket-Booking-System-Java-Backend-Project/README.md

-markdown# 🚆 IRCTC Train Booking System
+# 🚆 IRCTC Train Booking System

 A command-line based Train Ticket Booking System built with Java, simulating core features of the IRCTC platform.
 The system uses JSON files as a local database to store train and user data.